ssvlabs/ssv-spec/p2p/SPEC.md

 that should store the last decided message of each committee in the network.
 Having such redundancy of decided messages helps to maintain the multiple states (per validator) across the network.

-**Validators Mapping**
+**Committee Mapping**

-Validator's public key is mapped to a subnet using a hash function, which helps to distribute validators across subnets in a balanced, distributed way:
+The committee ID is a hash of the operators IDs.
+This helps to distribute committees across subnets in a balanced, distributed way:

-`hash(validatiorPubKey) % num_of_subnets`
+`committee_id % num_of_subnets`

 Deterministic mapping is ensured as long as the number of subnets doesn't change, therefore it's a fixed number.

-A dynamic number of subnets (e.g. `log(numOfValidators)`) was also considered, but requires consistent hashing technics that can be investigated if we need so in the future.

 <br />